 A typical Westboro Baptist Church protest

-The Church is known for its virulently anti-gay campaigns, picketing at gay friendly events and even demonstrating at funerals of US soldiers who were killed in action.
+The Westboro Baptist Church, run by Phred Phelps and his family, is known for its virulently anti-gay campaigns, picketing at gay friendly events and even demonstrating at funerals of US soldiers who were killed in action.